 Paid staff can discipline pupils whose conduct falls below the standard which could reasonably be expected of them.
-This means that if a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction the teacher can impose a punishment on that pupil.
+This means that if a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction a paid member of staff can impose a punishment on that pupil, which must fall in line with the schools policy.